Making Disciples International Personnel:

 Mintie Nel, single, was born in Calvinia, South Africa.
 In 2002 she became a Briitish Citizen.
 Mintie lives in Ferring, West Sussex, UK.
 Together with Jan Whitmore (nee Rowland), she co-founded Mission Encouragement Trust, 1992 - 2014 (former UK Charity 1063403), a mission organisation dedicated to the support and encouragement of Christian missionaries.

-For 42+ years Mintie has selflessly invested in the lives of others.
+For 47+ years Mintie has invested in the lives of others.
 Skilled, trained and experienced in discipleship training, teaching, debriefing and pastoral ministry, she has now joined Jan Whitmore, Reuven and Yanit Ross in Making Disciples International (www.making-disciples.net).
 Overcoming chronic illness (Rheumatoid Arthritis), Mintie displays the heart of a joyful overcomer.
 She is an inspiration to all who meet her.

 Mintie says: "Years ago, when I first learned how to hear the voice of the Lord I had a remarkable experience.
 God gave me a very specific message.
-I was twenty-two and quite oblivious to the fact that this message from the Lord would take me on a physical and spiritual journey that would span a lifetime.
+I was twenty-two and quite oblivious to the fact that this message from the Lord would take me on a physical and spiritual journey that would span the world and a lifetime.

 I had trained as a social worker and completed my first year of practical social work in 1972.
 I sensed that God was speaking to me about fulltime Christian work.
 Was this a calling to go to the mission field?
 It was while I was being discipled by a wonderful godly woman, Rea Uys, that I was advised to wait on the Lord for a specific passage of Scripture that would give me guidance and direction.
 It sounded like an exciting adventure and I was eager to hear from the Lord!